mikeysas/lms-community.github.io/docs/getting-started/new-music-help-faq.md

 ---
 layout: default
-title: New Music menu changes in 9.0
+title: New Music changes in 9.0
 ---

 # New Music borwsing changes in 9.0